GRUMPY: a simple framework for realistic forward-modelling of dwarf galaxies: Galaxy evolution model

 However, we also assume the instantaneous recycling or that a fraction $\Rloss$ of the gas converted stars is returned immediately to the ISM, so that the actual rate of gas decrease due to star formation in eq.~\ref{eq:mgevo} is

 This equation also serves as equation for the evolution of mass in stars.
 We do not include any contribution from stellar mass brought in by mergers.
 Although doing so is relatively straightforward using either merger trees extracted from simulation outputs or constructed using an extended Press-Schechter method \cite[see, e.g.][]{Krumholz.Dekel.2012}, given that we focus on dwarf galaxies this is an unnecessary complication because mergers are expected to contribute a negligible fraction of stellar mass in dwarf galaxies \citep[see][]{fitts_etal18}, and contribute only $\lesssim 1\%$ of stellar mass in galaxies such as Milky Way \citep[e.g.,][]{Purcell.etal.2007}.
+Note, however, that mergers may be important for modelling of detailed properties of dwarf galaxies, such as stellar population gradients \citep[e.g.,][]{tarumi_etal21,chiti_etal21a} or when modelling detailed properties of the stellar population of the Milky Way \citep[e.g.,][]{chiti_etal21}.

 Although in general $\tauHH$ can depend on redshift and galaxy properties, in this pilot study we adopt a constant fiducial value of $\tauHH=2.5$ Gyrs consistent with measurements in nearby galaxies \citep[e.g.,][]{Bigiel.etal.2008,Bigiel.etal.2011,Bolatto.etal.2011,Rahman.etal.2012,Leroy.etal.2013}.
 There are indications that molecular depletion time scale can be somewhat smaller in the dwarf galaxy regime \citep[][]{Saintonge.etal.2011,Saintonge.etal.2016,Saintonge.etal.2017,Bolatto.etal.2017,Dou.etal.2020}, so exploration of smaller values of $\tauHH$ is warranted.
 Finally, we adopt $\Rloss=0.44$, which is close to the values expected for the \citet{Chabrier.2003} initial mass function of stars \citep[e.g.,][]{Leitner.Kravtsov.2011, Vincenzo.etal.2016}.